cchao93/Context-Sensitive-Spell-Checker/README.md

   classifier
 - Implement word trigrams
 - Try SLI and DI for each method
-- Take measurements for everything we've done for the paper
+- Use various data sources & take measurements for everything we've done for  the paper